fivetran/dbt_shopify/README.md

 #### Adding Metafields
 In [May 2021](https://fivetran.com/docs/applications/shopify/changelog#may2021) the Shopify connector introduced support for the [metafield resource](https://shopify.dev/api/admin-rest/2023-01/resources/metafield).

-By default, the packge will pivot out metafields associated with the following source objects into columns in `shopify...__[object]_metafields` models and subsequently join them into the appropriate end models:
+By default, the package will pivot out metafields associated with the following source objects into columns in `shopify...__[object]_metafields` models and subsequently join them into the appropriate end models:

 >**Note**: Please ensure that the `shopify_using_metafield` is not disabled to use metafields.
 (Enabled by default)